jayanthchennamaneni/CMAPSS-Jet-Engine-anomaly-detection/README.md

 To interact with the API, can use any HTTP client like curl, Postman.

-Start the Flask API by running the Docker container:
+Start the Fast API by running the Docker container:
 ```
 docker run -p 8000:8000 <docker-image-name>:<tag>
 ```